 3. Vientiane, Laos 2016

-Now, this is where I got serious with digital nomad thing.
+Now, this is where I got serious with the digital nomad thing.
 I was living in Vientiane, Laos at the time and I didn’t want it to end EVER.
-I started to redesign a new travel website (actually this one you are on right now!), then started putting my energy and time in the blog.
+I started to redesign a new travel website (actually this one you are on right now!), then started putting my energy and time into the blog.
 On the side, I was also designing my first e-commerce store.
 I wanted both of them to work so badly.
 I was losing sleep!